AyekiYusuf/Active-Directory-Home-Lab/README.md

 ![Configuring of control panel access GPO](Screenshots/Access_to_control_panel.jpg)

 ## Key Learning Outcomes
-- Gained hands-on experience deploying and managing Active Directory Domain Services (AD DS)
+- Gained hands on experience deploying and managing Active Directory Domain Services (AD DS)
 - Improved understanding of enterprise network infrastructure and centralized administration
 - Learned how to configure and manage DNS and DHCP services in a Windows Server environment
 - Developed practical skills in creating and managing users, groups, and Organizational Units (OUs)